Q-SAM2: Accurate Quantization for Segment Anything Model 2: Method

 While the residual between pre- and post-calibration output activations is guaranteed to be minimized only on the calibration samples, the Moore-Penrose Pseudoinverse has additional properties that make it suitable as a preprocessing step before quantization.
 The fact that it allows us to control the singular values of the calibrated weight matrix (see later the discussion on Tikhonov regularization) implies that the calibration process ``cleans'' its spectrum by eliminating components that are irrelevant, unstable, or poorly supported by the calibration data, leading to a simpler and more robust solution.
 As a result, the modified layer maintains essential functionality on the calibration inputs while promoting smoother and potentially more general behavior elsewhere, which is particularly important for robustness under quantization or other perturbations.

-Calibration data selection is critical: larger batches improve faithfulness to the original model, while smaller ones reduce memory and runtime costs.
+The selection of calibration data is critical: larger batches improve faithfulness to the original model, while smaller ones reduce memory and runtime costs.
 Moreover, choosing representative frames is equally important because stacking ill-conditioned inputs in the calibration set can collapse the key directions learned during training, harming generalization.
 As a result, the layer may perform well on calibration samples, but fail on unseen or diverse data.
-To prevent this, calibration inputs must be diverse, well-conditioned, and representative of the operational domain of the model.
+Henceforth, calibration inputs must be diverse, well-conditioned, and representative of the operational domain of the model.

-The condition number of activations reflects calibration input quality: low values indicate stable, rich subspaces.
-However, stacking inputs requires care, as a few high-condition-number inputs can destabilize the overall matrix and impair projection quality.
-Ideally, all inputs should be individually stable, but precomputing condition numbers is infeasible in large datasets.
-We address this by using regularization to remove ill-conditioning, allowing random input selection.
+The condition number of activations reflects the calibration input quality: low values indicate stable and rich subspaces.
+However, aggregating inputs presents a risk: a single ill-conditioned sample can propagate instability to the entire batch, compromising the overall projection quality.
+Since pre-filtering inputs is computationally infeasible, we employ regularization to suppress ill-conditioning, enabling random input selection.